Registrar Frequently Asked Questions

 Anyone can extend the expiry date of any existing name by paying the required fee, at any time.

 There is no maximum limitation of the renewal duration but there is a minimum renewal period of 28 days.

 You can renew your name at any time during the period you own it.
 Making sure you renew before the name expires will prevent someone else from registering the name.

 There is also a 'grace period' of 90 days after your name expires.
 You can renew the name to retain ownership of it during the grace period.

-Yearly renewals cost $5/year for names that are 7 characters or longer.
-Shorter names will renew at higher prices once they become available.
+Yearly renewals cost $5/year for names that are 5 characters or longer.
+4 character names cost $160/year, and 3 character names cost $640/year.
 Fees are paid in ETH.
 The ETH/USD exchange rate is set by the DAI USD oracle.

 Rather than being locked and held, as in the interim registrar, renewal fees in the permanent registrar are spent.
 You will not get them back.

 Initially, funds will be sent to the ENS root multisig, for the keyholders to determine how funds get allocated.
 We're considering other options for the long-term, such as funding the core ENS team, as well as other teams building on ENS.
 There are also tax considerations to address.

 It's ultimately up to the keyholders to allocate the funds.
 We hope they will fund ENS ecosystems projects.
 If available funds exceed the reasonable needs of the ENS ecosystem, we hope other Ethereum projects will receive them.

 Simply go to app.ens.domains and click on "My Account".